 Delta’s headquarters are near Atlanta and as a result, some of the best Delta Sky Club lounges in the world can be found at Atlanta Airport.
 Each Concourse at ATL has a minimum of one Sky Club, and there are 9 Sky Club lounges in total.
 All 9 lounges have fresh and healthy food options and premium beverage selections from THE BAR® at Delta Sky Club.
 The Delta Sky Clubs in Terminal F, E, or B are all the best.
 You would do well avoiding the worst Delta Sky Clubs in Terminal D.

 You can also access Delta Sky Club lounges with your Platinum Card from American Express.
-For complimentary Sky Club access, American Express Platinum cardholders need to be traveling on a same-day flight operated by Delta, or on a flight operated by WestJet, as long as it’s booked through Delta (tickets starting with the number 006).
+For complimentary Sky Club access, American Express Platinum cardholders need to be traveling on a same-day flight operated by Delta or on a flight operated by WestJet, as long as it’s booked through Delta (tickets starting with the number 006).

 If you have the Amex Platinum, the best Delta Sky Club lounges are much better than “The Club at ATL”.
-We think the best Delta Skyclub is in Concourse F, followed by Concourse B, near gate B18, which is the best choice if you are flying domestic.
+We think the best Delta Skyclub is in Concourse F, followed by Concourse B, near gate B18, which is the best choice if you are flying domestically.
 You can also access any of the Delta Sky Club lounges if you are flying Delta in Business or First, Virgin Atlantic in Upper Class, have an American Express Platinum card, and are flying on Delta the same day.

 Once you have access to one Delta Sky Club, you have access to them all, so there is no need to sit in the dingy lounge, which is nearest your departure gate.
 As long as you leave enough time to get to your gate, you can spend a few hours in whichever Delta Sky Club you want to, so it’s important to know which is best.